 Less is more, and if your garment is not dirty, skip washing altogether, touch up dirt spots with a smaller mixture of Powerizer solution, then rinse and spin the garment and dry as recommended.

 Reverse mold forever.
 Powerizer is the best washing powder for front load wash machines.
 Never use anything but Powerizer.
 When living in humid climates, forgetting your wet clothes in the washer, not cleaning your machine, undissolved detergent builds up, not drying your clothes completely, are reasons your clothes consistently smell like mold.
 Towels seem to be the most affected by mold.
 Bacteria and fungi can breed inside the rubber folds of front load machines as well as in the detergent compartments.
 To sanitize and kill the bacteria, you must expose them to high heat.
 Most washing machines are not going to get hot enough.
 Instead, mix a concentrated solution of Powerizer, then wash all the inner surfaces and allow the detergent to sit there for at least 10 minutes.
-Powerizer has a color-safe bleach (Sodium Percarbonate-which reacts with water to create hydrogen peroxide), which is recognized by the CDC as an effective disinfectant.
+Powerizer has a oxygen bleach powder (Sodium Percarbonate-which reacts with water to create hydrogen peroxide), which is recognized by the CDC as an effective disinfectant.
 Finish by rinsing all surfaces with plain water and dry with a cloth and be sure to leave the door open.
 Next, soak all moldy clothes outside the washing machine first.
 Then wash them in the washer after performing a machine clean.
 Be sure to quickly remove all items from the washer and place them in the dryer.
 Sounds elementary, but make sure the things dry completely.
 Repeat this soaking process as necessary until all your clothes wash and dry with no moldy smell.